Marketing to Doctors, Part 4: Lead Generation

 Planning SEO Optimized Blog Posts

-Each SEO-optimized piece should be focused on one or two sets of non-branded keyword phrases that are relevant to your audience and product.
+Each SEO-optimized piece should focus on one or two sets of non-branded keyword phrases relevant to your audience and product.
 The focus is on visitors who are new to your brand and possibly to your solution.
-Don’t worry if the blog post seems repetitive (as long as it’s not verbatim – duplicate content will get you penalized) to similar articles… the only people who will read every one of your blog articles is your marketing team.
+Don’t worry if the blog post seems repetitive (as long as it’s not verbatim – duplicate content will get you penalized), to similar articles… the only people who will read every one of your blog articles are your marketing team.

 Prioritize those terms for which you already have an appropriate offer or CTA ready.
 Remember, it’s critical that search terms align with CTAs.
 Otherwise, your SEO efforts might get a ton of traffic but fail to convert any of it.